ankita10r/kafka-dr-replication/README.md

 - For this task, AI wrote the patch files more directly than Task 1's code — I verified correctness by running it against a real cluster, where we found and fixed three real bugs together.
+- Helped debug and fix the code through manual testing of all three scenarios before the automation script was written — that's where the three real bugs actually surfaced and got fixed.

 **Task 3 specific:**
-- Helped debug and fix the code through manual testing of all three scenarios before the automation script was written — that's where the three real bugs actually surfaced and got fixed.
-- Wrote the file `run_challenge.sh`, since I'm not confident with bash — I ran it and confirmed the 6/6 pass result myself.
+- Wrote the first draft of `run_challenge.sh`, since I'm not confident with bash — I ran it and confirmed the 6/6 pass result myself.

+**Getting the PR open:**
+- Helped untangle a local git issue (a corrupted clone, then a squashed commit history, then a wrong-commit cherry-pick) that came up while rebasing onto the current `4.0` branch before the PR could be opened cleanly.

 ---